Arbitrage equilibrium and the emergence of universal microstructure in deep neural networks: Discussion and Conclusions

 Similarly, the effective utility is equivalent to the chemical potential~\cite{venkat2015howmuch, venkat2017book, venkat2022unified}, with the important difference that the former is maximized, while the latter is minimized.
-Thermodynamic equilibrium is a special case of arbitrage equilibrium when the arbitrage currency is just the chemical potential.\\
+Thermodynamic equilibrium is a special case of arbitrage equilibrium when the arbitrage currency is just the chemical potential.
+Although active matter systems such as neural networks are generally characterized as nonequilibrium or out-of-equilibrium systems~\cite{marchetti2013hydrodynamics}, our theory recognizes them as systems in arbitrage equilibrium. \\

 Given this background, it is easy to see that the Hopfield and Boltzmann machine models are incomplete as they do not include the entropy term ($TS$).
 That is, instead of $G$, they only have the "energy" $E$, which is minimized.
 As a result, \textit{ad hoc} regularization techniques, such as dropout, have to be imposed separately to make learning robust.
 Our potential functions, on the other hand, include the entropy term (whether $\mathscr{S}_{_{w}}$ or $\mathscr{S}_{_{N}}$) explicitly in Eq.~\ref{eq:POT-W-long} and Eq.~\ref{eq:POT-N-Z_q}.
 This built-in entropy term takes care of regularization right from the beginning.\\